Does Mrs. White Pass the Biblical Tests of a Prophet?

 And while they [foolish virgins] went to buy, the Bridegroom came; and they that were ready went in with Him to the marriage; and the door was shut.
 (Matt.
 25:10)

 They taught that on October 22, 1844, Christ got up and moved from the Holy Place into the Most Holy Place.
 In so doing, Christ shut the door of salvation to all except those Advent believers who had joined Miller's 1844 movement.
 They believed that Jesus was "shut in" with His special people, preparing them to receive His kingdom.
-They believed that since October 22, 1844, Christ was ministering only to the "little flock" or "Israel" (the Advent believers).
-They taught that Christ was testing His children on certain points of truth, such as the Sabbath, and that their work for the salvation of others was finished.
+They believed that since October 22, 1844, Christ was ministering only to the "little flock" (Adventists).
+They taught they were now in a seven-year period where Christ was testing His remnant on certain points of truth, particularly the Sabbath.
+They believed their work for the lost was finished, and they must now concentrate all their evangelistic efforts on convincing Adventists to accept the Sabbath teaching.

-By 1851, the teaching had fallen out of favor and so the Whites modified their teaching on the "shut door."
-James White abandoned the Present Truth magazine and started a new magazine, the Advent Review and Sabbath Herald.
-He reprinted his wife's visions in 1851, but was careful to remove those parts referencing the erroneous "shut door" doctrine.
+By 1851, the seven-year period had passed and the teaching had fallen out of favor.
+Thus, the Whites modified their teaching on the "shut door."
+James White scuttled the Present Truth magazine and started a new magazine, the Advent Review and Sabbath Herald.
+He reprinted his wife's visions in 1851, but was careful to delete those parts referencing the erroneous "shut door" doctrine.
 The doctrine disappeared from the writings of the leaders and most of the new converts into the church never heard of it nor had any idea that their prophet had seen a "shut door" of salvation in her visions.

-"Her message was...that our work was done for the nominal church and the world, and what remained to be done was for the household of faith." --DF 105, Otis Nichols to William Miller, April 20, 1846.
+"Her message was...that our work was done for the nominal church and the world, and what remained to be done was for the household of faith."18

 "I was often in meeting with Ellen G. Harmon and James White in 1844 and '45.
 I several times caught her while falling to the floor, --at times when she swooned away for a vision.
 I have heard her relate her visions of these dates.
-Several were published on sheets, to the effect that all were lost who did not endorse the '44 move, that Christ had left the throne of mercy, and all were sealed that ever would be, and no others could repent."
-(An Examination of Mrs. Ellen White's Visions, Miles Grant, Boston: Published by the Advent Christian Publication Society, 1877)
+Several were published on sheets, to the effect that all were lost who did not endorse the '44 move, that Christ had left the throne of mercy, and all were sealed that ever would be, and no others could repent."19

 Although she later denied having visions supporting a shut door of salvation, there is ample evidence from eyewitnesses and from her own pen that she taught a shut door on the basis of her visions.
 In one of her earliest visions she describes how impossible it is for the rejected world to get onto the path leading to heaven:

 "My accompanying angel bade me look for the travail of soul for sinners as used to be.
-I looked, but could not see it; for the time for their salvation is past."
-(Present Truth, August, 1849)
+I looked, but could not see it; for the time for their salvation is past."21

 To illustrate how Mrs. White's visions about the "shut door" of salvation led people to err, consider her vision in Exeter, Maine.
 Here is a specific example of how Ellen White saw a falsehood in vision (the shut door of salvation), and then related that vision to other people who then accepted the false teaching: